torte71/tmteststuff/rebuilding.md

 ## Different image options

-You have the choice between Debian 13 Trixie Minimal/IOT images (new stable/LTS), Debian 12 Bookworm Minimal/IOT images (old stable/LTS) and Ubuntu Noble Server/CLI images.
+You have the choice between Debian 13 Trixie Minimal/IOT images and Ubuntu Noble Server/CLI images.\
+Debian 12 Bookworm is superseded by Trixie and not available as recent images.

 See [Armbian images](armbian_images.html#download-options) for a description of the different types and download locations.